pvelazco/Platyrrhinus_GM/README.md

 # Platyrrhinus_GM
-Geometric morphometric analyses of the geographic variation of two species of Platyrrhinus
+Geographic variation in select species of the bat genus Platyrrhinus

 s